clif-os/bdCard/PROPOSAL.md

   - 25% on delivery of first major draft by approximately mid February ($7,500)*
   - 50% upon completion of project in late March ($15,000)

-'*' A first major draft shall be considered a version of the application which meets all items defined by the Project Structure and also functions resonably error free
+'*' A first major draft shall be considered the first version of the application which meets all items defined by the Project Structure and also functions resonably error free

 - **Stipulations:**
   - If at over 600 hours completed building agreed upon project structure and the project has a significant number of hours remaining to be completed, the project completion date may be renegotiated to a reasonable point determined by both parties